sabinageorge-sudo/AAI520_Project_Group-11/README.md

 | 2    | Implement news pipeline + routing         |
 |     | Add evaluator–optimizer + memory          |
 | 3   | Final integration, testing, presentation  |
-## 🤝 Contributing

-We welcome contributions from all team members!
-To contribute:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes and commit: `git commit -m "Add feature"`
-4. Push to your branch: `git push origin feature-name`
-5. Open a pull request and describe your changes

-Please follow consistent naming conventions and comment your code clearly.
-Use the `/tests` folder to add unit tests for new modules.
 ## 📜 License

 This project is for academic and educational purposes only.
 All datasets and APIs used are publicly available under their respective licenses.